deso-protocol/docs/faq/deso-faq.md

 * **NFTs** We will be getting feedback on the community for some proposals prior to this, and are looking to develop and launch this a little more collaboratively than other features.
 * **Improve the onboarding and overall look and feel of the reference client.** The core dev team has retained a professional design firm to work on these.
 And all improvements become instantly accessible to the community via the open-source repos.
-* **Notifications.** Currently, bitclout.com sends precisely zero email and phone notifications, even if users have opted into them.
-It's somewhat ridiculous that this is the case, and that DeSo has the traction that it does given the lack of a "notification loop," but it will be fixed soon \(and all node operators will benefit\).
-  * Part of this work requires txindex to be more efficient, which is a top priority in its own right.
-There is currently an experiment underway to move it to Postgres, which will make it easier to query as well.
 * **Derived keys \(aka permissions\).** Third-party apps on iOS currently have issues using identity.deso.org due to app store restrictions.
 Separately, many have expressed a desire to have someone else manage their account without giving them access to their funds or their seed phrase.
 Both of these concerns will be addressed by a proposal we're working on to allow "derived keys" to sign transactions on behalf of a "master key" for some period of time.
 We are working with Flick and Gem on this in particular.
   * Along with this work is implementing a way for ordinary users to transfer their profile to a new key, which will allow us to hopefully remove/sunset SwapIdentity.
 * **Referral program and gas on the fire.** Almost no money has been spent to acquire DeSo users, and the core dev team has yet to tap into a deep bench of high-powered connections to grow DeSo.
 This is because the core devs have wanted to refine everything before "pouring gas on the fire."
 This being said, we believe that after completing the other priorities, we will be ready.
-And every user we acquire will create value not just for bitclout.com, but for all third-party apps.
+And every user we acquire will create value for all third-party apps.
 * **Scaling.** Soon we will hit the limits of "big block" scaling \(see [here](https://app.gitbook.com/@bitclout-1/s/diamondhands-drafts/~/drafts/-MdaSuHgyhxyqnpDFNo0/bitclout-faq)\).
 We will be working very hard with the community to make sure the warp upgrade is in place prior to this point.
   * Along with this work is investigation into the optimal way to move to full proof of stake.
 * **Listings.** In the background of all of this, expect more listings.
 Smaller exchanges will be faster to list than bigger exchanges, but we are working with as many as we can to list DESO on as many venues as possible.
 Every listing brings with it new users on these exchanges that have never heard of DeSo before, serving as a great growth hack in and of itself.